shahramyalameha/burai/docs/source/how_to_use_burai.rst

 Initial setting
 ---------------

-.. note:: This is a note admonition.

-	if you use under the proxy system, you have to set up at "Proxy server" of menu.
+.. note:: if you use under the proxy system, you have to set up at "Proxy server" of menu.

 .. image:: ../img/imgWindowStructure_proxyServer.png